IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 Now, let's start exploring the heart of the operator - the controller code.
 But before we do that we must understand custom resources, and custom resource definitions, since that is what we will use to create our operator.

+### Custom Resources(CRs) - Custom API endpoints
+A resource is an endpoint in the Kubernetes API that stores a collection of API objects of a certain kind; for example, the built-in pods resource contains a collection of Pod objects.
+A custom resource definition is a schema that defines the fileds and types of fields within an instance of a Custom Resource.
+We will use a Custom Resource Definition as one of the initial steps when developing our operator.
+Here are some more useful details about Custom Resources:

+* CRs hold structured data, and the Kubernetes API server provides a mechanism for reading and setting their files as you would those in a native resource, by using kubectl or another API client.
+* CRs are most useful when they are watched by <b>custom controller code that creates, updates, deletes other cluster objects or even resources outside of the cluster</b>
+* CRs obey k8s conventions, like the resources .spec and .status
+  * A CR is a named endpoint in the Kubernetes API.
+Users define a CR by providing a custom-resource definition or CRD.
+  * The CR’s group, version, and kind together form the fully qualified name of a Kuberentes resource type.
+That name must be unique across a cluster.

+To learn more about Custom Resources, refer to the official [Kubernetes documentation](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

+### Custom Controllers (the code that watches your Custom Resource)
+When you combine the custom resource with a custom controller that watches that custom resource, you get what is called a "declaritive API" by Kubernetes.
+A declaritive API is one in which the user can "declare" or "specify" (keep in mind <b>Spec</b> for later, since that is important) the desired state of the cluster, and Kubernetes will try to change whatever resources are needed to be changed in order to reach the "desired state" of the cluster.
+For example if we "specify" or "declare" that we want 4 replicas of a certain resource, and currently we only have 3, Kuberentes will automatically create that 4th replica for us.

+To learn more about custom controller, and if you should use one, read the official Kubernetes documentation on custom controller, [here](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers).